nextdude/jquery.token-field/README.markdown

 jquery plugin to deal with tokenized input (ie. tags or email addresses)

+## Forked by nextdude...

+I forked this to add some functionality to support searching for tokens across multiple fields, as is done in the Mac OS X Lion Finder's folder search input field.

 ## Usage

 1. Copy javascript, stylesheet and images to your project.